 We wanted a closed circle of peers, a safe container of support, and a space to share ideas, concerns, and experiences.
 We wanted a group to hold us accountable as we integrate the nuggets of profound insight discovered during psychedelic experiences.
 And we wanted to make this offering available to you.
 All you have to do is book a discovery call with one of our psychedelic facilitators to get started.

 Even if you’ve spent the past several years in the “psychedelic closet,” take comfort in the fact that there are many other people out there with similar experiences, values, and goals.
 Know that connecting with a community, whether in a group, a one-on-one session, or a women’s or men’s group, can provide the key to your long-term growth and your beneficial and blossoming relationship with psychedelics.

 Like with most things in life, we may get to where we want to go on our own, but it’s so much better when doing so with other people.
 As the infamous Timothy Leary once proclaimed, “Nobody comes into your life by mere coincidence.
 Trust your instincts.
 Do the unexpected.
 Find the others…”

-With Psychedelic Passage, you can choose from one-on-one coaching, a men’s group, a women’s group, or a community group.
+With Psychedelic Passage, you can choose from trip sitting, one-on-one coaching, integration services, a men’s group, a women’s group, or a community group.
 We’re intentionally forming these virtual communities under the impression that those who are seeking help—those who want to fully harness all of the life-changing benefits offered by psychedelics—will do so with the support and acceptance of other individuals with the same goals.
 These groups are professionally facilitated and designed so that you’ll be paired with the right people to achieve your desired outcome.
 Click here to join one of our community groups today.